KaushalVAmancherla/CS421_Crypto_Arbitrage_Detector/README.md

 # NOTE:
 # ds_scripts/build_dataset.py accepts --min-exchanges and --compression-level
 # as optional arguments.
 See the Dataset Builder section of
-# TECHNICAL_OVERVIEW.md for a detailed explanation of these parameters.
+# TECHNICAL_OVERVIEW.md for an explanation of these parameters.
 python ds_scripts/build_dataset.py --day 2025-10-13

 ```